eddieantonio/fst-lookup/README.md

 Call the `generate_in_bulk()` function.

-With the FST for cree language, tests on a 2 core 4 threads cpu show `.hfstol` is 100 times faster when there are 150 words, 200 times faster when there are 200 words.
+With the FST for the Plains Cree language, tests on a 2 core/4 threads CPU show `.hfstol` is 100 times faster when there are 150 words, 200 times faster when there are 200 words.

 ```python
 fst = FST.from_file('/MattLegend27/home/English_descriptive_analyzer.hfstol', labels='hfstol')